qbb-project/echelon/doc/user-guide/getting_started.rst

 Using echelon as an external dependency
 =======================================

-After you have build and installed echelon somwhere, you can use echelon's find module to find and configure the library.
+After you have build and installed echelon somewhere, you can use echelon's find module to find and configure the library.
 Just copy FindEchelon.cmake from cmake/ to some directory in CMake's module path and use the standard find_package syntax.